 6. Many people decide on a career path early in their lives and keep to it.
-This, they argue, leads to a more satisfying working life.

-To what extent do you agree with this view?

-What other things can people do in order to have a satisfying working life?
+This, they argue, leads to a more satisfying working life. То what extent do you with this view? agree things What satisfying working life? other can people do in order to have а